Miloje Milojević: Biography

 The father of Miloje Milojević, Dimitrije, an apparel merchant, was born in the village of Dedina near the town of Kruševac.
 His last name was in fact Đorđević, but according to the custom at the time, he adopted a surname based on his father's first name.
 Dimitrije Milojević was rather musically gifted, being self-taught in playing the flute.
 The mother of Miloje Milojević, Angelina, was born in Belgrade, in the Matić clerk's family.
 She was also musically gifted and took private piano lessons.
 Miloje Milojević had a sister Vladislava, and brothers Vojislav, Vladislav, Branko, Milorad, and Borivoje, a renowned biologist.

 Miloje Milojević began private violin lessons at the age of five, with Karlo Mertl, an orchestra member of the National Theatre in Belgrade.
 His first piano teacher was his mother, Angelina.
 His father's sudden death turned the family life upside-down.
 The changed financial situation made his mother, now a widow, move to Novi Sad where life was more affordable.
 The Milojević family lived in Novi Sad for six years.
 Miloje began his schooling in Novi Sad in his junior year at the Serbian Orthodox High Gymnasium (graduated 1904).
 This school was well known for its music activities (Svetosavke besede).
 During his music education, Miloje Milojević received encouragement from composer Isidor Bajić (1878–1915), his secondary school music teacher.

 Milojević matriculated at the Faculty of Philosophy, University of Belgrade, where he studied for three semesters (fall 1904 until spring 1906): Germanics (Miloš Trivunac), comparative literature (Bogdan Popović), Serbian language and literature (Aleksandar Belić, Pavle Popović, and Jovan Skerlić), and philosophy (Branislav Petronijević).
 He concurrently attended Serbian music school (until 1907, and also later), where he studied music theory subjects and composition with Stevan St. Mokranjac and piano with Cvetko Manojlović.

-For the next five semesters (summer 1907–08 until summer 1909–10 academic year), Milojević continued his studies at the Munich University Philosophy Department, where he studied musicology (with Adolf Sandberger and Theodor Kroyer), literature, and philosophy disciplines.
+For the next five semesters (summer 1907–1908 until summer 1909–1910 academic year), Milojević continued his studies at the Philosophy Department of the Ludwig-Maximilians-Universität München, where he studied musicology (with Adolf Sandberger and Theodor Kroyer), literature, and philosophy disciplines.
 At the same time, Milojević attended Munich Music Academy, studying composition (with Friedrich Klose), piano (Richard Meier-Gschray), and conducting with score reading (Felix Mottl).
 He graduated from Munich Music Academy in June 1910.

 Between 1 September 1910 and 1 March 1911, Milojević served his military duty for the Kingdom of Serbia, in the student squadron.
 While in military service, he was appointed a music teacher in the Fourth Belgrade Gymnasium, and the same year also started teaching in the Serbian Music School.
 In 1912, he founded the Serbian Music School Teachers’ Chamber Society.
 This event initiated the nurturing of chamber music in Belgrade on a more regular basis.